 Many parents who are going through childcare proceedings are often unaware of what happens at a fact finding hearing and the importance of getting your points and evidence across at a dispute resolution appointment in family court.
 Our experts can guide you through this difficult time to ensure you are kept updated with every process of your proceedings.

-You may wonder what happens at a fact finding hearing.
-During this hearing the parent making the allegations gives their evidence first and is also cross examined.
 This is again repeated for the parent against whom the allegations are made.
 The judge will consider all evidence in family court which is presented together with the statements filed before the fact finding hearing.
 It is up to the party making the allegation to prove the allegation is true and must be proved on the balance of probabilities.

 Further information which has been obtained for the fact finding hearing would also be considered and this could include any relevant police reports, medical records, evidence from other professionals such as teachers who may be able to provide further evidence in family court.